What we know about 13-year-old Madeline Soto’s disappearance in Florida

 Madeline Soto: What we know about 13-year-old’s disappearance in Florida

-Investigators said on 1 March that they are “confident” the teenager is dead after she disappeared in Kissimmee, Florida.
-The boyfriend of her mother is the main suspect in the case and is in custody, reports Dan Gooding
+The teenager’s body was found on 1 March, following her disappearance in Kissimmee, Florida.
+Her mother’s boyfriend is the main suspect and in custody, reports Dan Gooding

-Police in Florida say that they do not believe that they will find 13-year-old Madeline Soto alive after she failed to show up for school in Kissimmee, Florida on Monday morning.
+Police in Florida announced on Friday that they had found the body of 13-year-old Madeline Soto, less than a week after she failed to show up for school in Kissimmee, Florida.

-After a desperate four-day search, the local sheriff’s office is “confident” she is dead and efforts are now underway to find her body.
+After a four-day search, the local sheriff’s office said it was “confident” that she was dead.
+The grim discovery was made several hours later.

-Her mother’s boyfriend, Stephan Sterns, is the lead suspect in the case and remains in custody on sexual battery and possession of child sexual abuse material charges.
+Her mother’s boyfriend, Stephan Sterns, is lead suspect and in police custody on sexual battery and possession of child sexual abuse material charges.

 When did Madeline Soto go missing?

-Orange County Sheriff’s Office said she was last seen off Village Park Drive in Kissimmee, near Orlando, heading to school.
+Orange County Sheriff’s Office (OCSO) said that she was last seen off Village Park Drive in Kissimmee, near Orlando, heading to school.

-Madeline was described as white, standing 5’1”, with blonde hair and blue eyes.
+Madeline was described as white, 5’1” tall, with blonde hair and blue eyes.
 She was wearing a green sweatshirt, black shorts and white Crocs.

-Her mother’s boyfriend, Stephan Sterns, said he had dropped her off close to, but not outside, Hunter’s Creek Middle School.
+Her mother’s boyfriend, Stephan Sterns, claimed that he had dropped her off close to Hunter’s Creek Middle School but not outside.

-However, she never showed up for class and it was then reported that her mother only discovered Madeline was missing when she went to pick her up later that day.
+However, the girl never showed up for class.
+Her mother only discovered that Madeline was missing when she went to pick her up from school later that day.

 Sheriff John Mina said he had met with Madeline’s mother on Thursday night to tell her he was “confident” that her daughter was dead and that his deputies were now looking for her body.

-The sheriff explained on Friday that OCSO has video evidence, showing Mr Sterns throwing items into a dumpster behind their apartment building at around 7.35am.
+The sheriff explained that OCSO has video evidence which shows Mr Sterns throwing items into a dumpster behind their apartment building at around 7.35am.
 Those items included the teen’s backpack and her school-issued laptop.

 ”At 8.19am, we have evidence that shows Stephan Sterns returning to the complex and Madeline was visible in that vehicle.
-We believe she was already dead at that time,” the sheriff said at Friday’s briefing.
+We believe she was already dead at that time,” the sheriff said.

+On Friday afternoon the sheriff’s office confirmed that her body had been found in a wooded area in Osceola County.

+“At about 4:30 p.m. today, off of Hickory Tree Road, Osceola County Sheriff’s Office search teams located the body of Madeline Soto in a wooded area.
+Madeline’s family has been notified,” the office said in a statement.

 The office shared a video of the suspect in handcuffs.

-At Friday’s briefing, Sheriff Mina said that investigators believe Mr Sterns dumped Madeline’s belongings before moving her body, rather than take her to school as he had originally claimed.
+At Friday’s briefing, Sheriff Mina said that investigators believe Mr Sterns dumped Madeline’s belongings before moving her body, rather than taking her to school as he had originally claimed.

-Kissimmee Police Department has now taken custody of Mr Sterns and he is being held on sexual battery and possession of child sexual abuse material charges.
+Kissimmee Police Department has Mr Sterns in custody.
+He is being held on sexual battery and possession of child sexual abuse material charges.

 Tributes paid to Madeline